getchip/PocketCHIP-Docs/source/includes/_advanced.md

 You can stop this command by pressing CTRL-C on your keyboard.
 The `-c 4` option means it will happen only 4 times.

 Congratulations!
-You are now network with C.H.I.P.!
+You are now network with CHIP!

 #### Disconnecting and Forgetting Networks
 The command to disconnect from a wireless device needs a few parameters: